Job Resource

 • Unknown term code

-You can use these following shortcuts:
+You can use these following shortcuts which map to the older single directive functionality:

 Table 12.2: RunScript shortcuts